Why O'Keeffe Never Left New Mexico — And the Morning Santa Fe Makes You Understand

 Arriving in the City Different

-I pulled into Santa Fe on a Thursday in late September.
-The air smelled like piñon wood smoke and roasting green chile — September is roasting season in New Mexico, and the scent of Hatch chile on open flames follows you through every neighborhood like a ghost.
+Pull into Santa Fe on a Thursday in late September and the air smells like piñon wood smoke and roasting green chile — September is roasting season in New Mexico, and the scent of Hatch chile on open flames follows you through every neighborhood like a ghost.

-My hotel, a mid-range place on the edge of the Railyard district, had a fireplace in the room.
-An actual kiva fireplace built into the corner of the adobe wall.
-At 2,194 meters, nights in September drop into the single digits Celsius, and the fireplace wasn't decorative.
+A mid-range place on the edge of the Railyard district might come with a fireplace in the room — an actual kiva fireplace built into the corner of the adobe wall.
+At 2,194 meters, nights in September drop into the single digits Celsius, and the fireplace isn't decorative.

-I dropped my bags and walked to the Plaza.
-It took twelve minutes.
-The light was golden-hour quality at 4PM — something about the altitude and the dry air does things to the spectrum that I'm not scientifically qualified to explain, but that I could see with my own eyes.
+Drop your bags and walk to the Plaza.
+It takes twelve minutes.
+The light runs golden-hour quality at 4PM — something about the altitude and the dry air does things to the spectrum that defy easy explanation, but you can see it with your own eyes.

 The Plaza at Dusk

-Under the portal of the Palace of the Governors — the oldest government building in the US, continuously occupied since 1610 — a row of Native American artisans sat on blankets displaying turquoise and silver jewelry.
-This wasn't a staged market.
-These were Pueblo artists from Tesuque, Santo Domingo, and Zuni who've been selling under this portal for generations.
+Under the portal of the Palace of the Governors — the oldest government building in the US, continuously occupied since 1610 — a row of Native American artisans sits on blankets displaying turquoise and silver jewelry.
+This isn't a staged market.
+These are Pueblo artists from Tesuque, Santo Domingo, and Zuni who've been selling under this portal for generations.

 Canyon Road Before the Crowds

-I'd been told to walk Canyon Road in the morning before the galleries opened, and this turned out to be the single best piece of travel advice I received in Santa Fe.
+Walk Canyon Road in the morning before the galleries open — it's the single best piece of travel advice you'll pick up in Santa Fe.

 At 7:30AM on a Friday, Canyon Road is empty.
 The half-mile stretch of 100+ galleries, studios, and sculpture gardens occupies converted adobe homes, and without the gallery-goers and tourists, the street feels ancient.
 Adobe walls glow warm.
 Sculptures cast long shadows.
-A cat watched me from a wooden gate.
+A cat watches you from a wooden gate.

-The galleries opened at 10.
-I wandered into LewAllen Galleries and spent forty-five minutes looking at Southwestern landscapes without speaking to another human.
-In Ventana Fine Art, a woman was hanging a show by an artist who painted in oils so thick the canvases were nearly sculptural.
-She offered me coffee.
+The galleries open at 10.
+Wander into LewAllen Galleries and you can spend forty-five minutes with Southwestern landscapes without speaking to another human.
+At Ventana Fine Art, a show might be going up — oils so thick the canvases turn nearly sculptural — and you'll likely be offered coffee.

 The O'Keeffe Revelation